What Is The Best Magnesium Supplement?

 Magnesium L-threonate (MgT) is a newer form of magnesium with significant implications for mental health.
 Some preliminary research has highlighted the cognitive boosting ability and potentially even neuroprotective effects against Alzheimer’s disease (4).

-What is so novel about this form of magnesium is that it is the only form shown in animal studies to cross the blood brain barrier.
+What is so novel about this form of magnesium supplement is that it is the only form shown in animal studies to cross the blood brain barrier.
 This is important because having this capability allows it to exert its beneficial effects on the brain specifically.

-Consequently, this form of magnesium has been shown to improve measures of cognitive abilities such as short and long term memory and learning (5, 6).
+Consequently, this form of magnesium supplement has been shown to improve measures of cognitive abilities such as short and long term memory and learning (5, 6).
 Additionally, this form of magnesium may be superior for conditions such as depression, anxiety, and brain fog.

 In this article, I go over this 2010 study where a MgT supplemented group was able to retain their memory of where a submerged platform was hidden after 24 hours.
 Both young and old rats in the control group forgot and began randomly searching through the maze and took more than twice as long as the MgT supplemented group.
 The results of the study showed that old rats saw a 100% improvement in spatial long-term memory and even out performed younger rats who had not used MgT (5).